rahulpoonia29/Paassword-Generator/README.md

 - Assess the strength of generated passwords.
 - Copy passwords to your clipboard for quick use.
 - Save passwords along with timestamps for future reference.
-- Maintain a history of generated passwords.
+- Maintain a history of recently generated passwords.
-- User-friendly graphical user interface (GUI) built with tkinter.
+- User-friendly graphical user interface (GUI) built with tkinter module.

 ## Getting Started
 To use the Password Generator, follow these steps: